 - Respiratory Tract Infection

 As a Respiratory Therapist, you could work one-on-one with children who have problems with asthma, and help provide the care they need.
-Through interviewing, assessing the symptoms, examining, then consulting with physicians, each patient will have a treatment plan developed for them.
+Through interviewing, assessing the symptoms, examining, then consulting with physicians, each patient can have a treatment plan developed for them.